 Darko Joksimovic

 Senior Editor - optimization.
-Associate Professor of Civil Engineering, Ryerson University, Toronto, ON.
+Associate Professor of Civil Engineering, Toronto Metropolitan University, Toronto, ON.

 Mehdi Ketabchy